-Introduction
+1.1 Introduction

-A data product specification is a precise technical description that defines the requirements for a geospatial data product and forms the basis for producing or acquiring data.
-This product specification, S-111, conforms to S-100.
+A data Product Specification (PS) is a precise technical description that defines the requirements for a geospatial data product and forms the basis for producing or acquiring data.
+This PS, S-111, conforms to S-100.

-S-111 describes the feature Surface Current and its attributes Surface Current Speed and Surface Current Direction (ANNEX A - DATA CLASSIFICATION AND ENCODING GUIDE), and the relationships of surface currents and their mapping to a dataset.
-It includes general information for data identification as well as for data content and structure, reference system, data quality aspects, data capture, maintenance, encoding, delivery, metadata and portrayal.
+The S-111 PS describes the feature Surface Current and its two attributes Surface Current Speed and Surface Current Direction (ANNEX A - DATA CLASSIFICATION AND ENCODING GUIDE), and the relationships of surface currents and their mapping to a dataset.
+The Surface Current represents the water velocity atone or more geographic locations at either (a) a given depth relative to a named vertical datum, or (b) an average from the surface down to a given depth.
+The current values are obtained through in situ or remote measurement or by analytic methods or hydrodynamic modeling.
+The PS includes general information for data identification as well as for data content and structure, reference system, data quality aspects, data capture, maintenance, encoding, delivery, metadata and portrayal.
 The framework, i.e., the relationships between these elements, is depicted in Figure 1.1.
 The framework identifies how the various elements of a coverage dataset fit together.

 A dataset containing Surface Current data describes a set of values distributed over an area.
-The structure containing the values is either a Grid Coverage or a Point Set.
+The structure containing the values is either a Grid Coverage or a Point Coverage.

 Gridded data consists of a set of attribute values organized in a grid together with metadata to describe the meaning of the attribute values and spatial referencing information to position the data.
 An essential characteristic of a regular grid is that the geographic position of any node can be computed from the values of the origin and point spacing.
 A coverage includes a function which provides values at geographic locations within the extent of the grid.
 A continuous function provides values at all locations, while a discrete function, which is used for Surface Currents, provides values at only specific points (e.g., grid nodes).

-Another type of structure is a Point Set, which also contains metadata and attribute values, although the locations of the points are not organized into a regular grid.
+Another type of structure is a Point Coverage, which also contains metadata and attribute values, although the locations of the points are not organized into a regular grid.
 The location of all points must be explicitly specified.
 There is no coverage function.